-What Do Physical Therapist Aide Do?
+What is a Physical Therapist Aide?

-Physical Therapist Aide Example Under close supervision of a physical therapist or physical therapy assistant, perform only delegated, selected, or routine tasks in specific situations.
+Position Description Under close supervision of a physical therapist or physical therapy assistant, perform only delegated, selected, or routine tasks in specific situations.
 These duties include preparing the patient and the treatment area.

 - Perform clerical duties, such as taking inventory, ordering supplies, answering telephone, taking messages, or filling out forms.